-It’s the responsibility of the project manager to ensure the means and frequency of communication with project stakeholders according to their influence and interest in the project.
+It’s the responsibility of the project manager to ensure the means and frequency of communication in project management with project stakeholders according to their influence and interest in the project.
 A common practice is to maintain a stakeholder register or a stakeholder map to decide the frequency and means of communication for each stakeholder according to their influence and interest in the project.

 No project can be started without a project team.
 Assembling a working project team and assigning them roles and responsibilities is a vital part of the project initiation phase.
 Assigning roles and responsibilities early on also increases the overall accountability of the entire team and can help you as a manager in the later phases of the project life cycle.